skip to main content

 contact@graubuenden.ch

-The data protection representation serves as an additional contact point for individuals and authorities in the European Union (EU) and the rest of the European Economic Area (EEA) for inquiries related to the GDPR.
+The data protection representation serves as an additional point of contact for affected persons and authorities in the European Union (EU) and the rest of the European Economic Area (EEA) for inquiries related to the GDPR.

 2. Terms and Legal Bases